 On-campus employment is defined as employment that occurs on the premises of Yale University or for which you receive a Yale paycheck, including “employment pursuant to the terms of a scholarship, fellowship or assistantship”.

 To be eligible for on-campus employment you must be enrolled in a full course of study and remain enrolled full-time.
 Students may work “on campus” up to 20 hours per week* (each week) when school is in session, and full-time (more than 20 hours a week) during holiday and vacation periods.
 A new F-1 student who has been issued an initial form I-20 may work up to, but no more, than 30 days prior to the commencement of classes.

 If you pursue on-campus employment, you must apply for a Social Security Number.

 * F-1 students may work up to 20 hours a week while school is in session per federal immigration regulations, but per Yale policy students may not work more than 19 hours (combined for all jobs) in any week during the academic terms.
-Exceptions are Ph.D. students, who may not work more than 10 hours (combined for all hourly jobs) in any week during academic terms unless they have the required permission of the director of graduate studies, in consultation with the appropriate associate dean.
+Exceptions are Ph.D. students, who may not work more than 10 hours (combined for all hourly jobs) in any week unless they have the required permission of the director of graduate studies, in consultation with the appropriate associate dean.